Bulk Collect With Execute Immediate Of Dynamic SQL

 EXECUTE IMMEDIATE sql_qry BULK COLLECT INTO collection_variable;

 Unlike traditional bulk collect into statement in dynamic SQL here it works more like an attribute of an ‘execute immediate’ statement.
-If you are interested in finding out what will happen if we go with the tradition ‘Bulk Collect Into’ approach with dynamic SQL then you can watch my video tutorial here.
+Do you want to know what will happen if we go with the traditional ‘Bulk Collect Into’ approach?
+You can watch my video tutorial here.

 Anyways, let’s come back to the syntax.
 The statement starts with the reserved phrase “Execute Immediate”.
-Following that we have specified the SQL query or the variable into which we have stored our SQL query.
-And, right after that we have our “Bulk Collect Into” clause with the collection variable into which it will return and store the data.
+Following that we have specified the variable into which we have stored our SQL query.
+And, right after that we have our “Bulk Collect Into” clause.
+It’s with the collection variable into which it will return and store the data.

 Now let’s do the example.

 Example of Bulk Collect Into with Execute Immediate.

 SET SERVEROUTPUT ON; DECLARE TYPE nt_Fname IS TABLE OF VARCHAR2 (60); fname nt_Fname; sql_qry VARCHAR2(150); BEGIN sql_qry := 'SELECT first_name FROM employees'; EXECUTE IMMEDIATE sql_qry BULK COLLECT INTO fname; FOR idx IN 1..fname.COUNT LOOP DBMS_OUTPUT.PUT_LINE(idx||' - '||fname(idx)); END LOOP; END; /

 In the declaration section we have declared three things.

 First we have declared a collection of nested table type nt_fname.
 We will be using this collection for storing the data returned by the dynamic SQL query.
 Second, we’ve declared a collection variable fname.
 The type of this collection variable is the nested table nt_fname.
 It will be used for referencing the nested table in our program.